syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.NETCORE/other-types.md

 ## Waterfall Chart

 Waterfall chart helps to understand the cumulative effect of the sequentially introduced positive and negative values.
-To render a Waterfall series, use series [`type`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartSeries.html#Syncfusion_EJ2_Charts_ChartSeries_Type) as `Waterfall`. [`intermediateSumIndexes`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartSeries.html#Syncfusion_EJ2_Charts_ChartSeries_IntermediateSumIndexes) property of waterfall is used to represent inbetween the sum values and [`sumIndexes`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartSeries.html#Syncfusion_EJ2_Charts_ChartSeries_SumIndexes) is used to represent the cumulative sum values.
+To render a Waterfall series, use series [`type`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartSeries.html#Syncfusion_EJ2_Charts_ChartSeries_Type) as `Waterfall`. [`intermediateSumIndexes`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartSeries.html#Syncfusion_EJ2_Charts_ChartSeries_IntermediateSumIndexes) property of waterfall is used to represent in between the sum values and [`sumIndexes`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartSeries.html#Syncfusion_EJ2_Charts_ChartSeries_SumIndexes) is used to represent the cumulative sum values.

 {% if page.publishingplatform == "aspnet-core" %}